kubescape/kubescape.io/docs/docs/operator/runtime-threat-detection.md

 Using eBPF probes toghether with Kubernetes context, kubescape effectively monitors the runtime environment for any suspicious activity.

 ## How it works
-The runtime threat detection & response feature is divided into two main components: <br>
+The runtime threat detection & response feature is divided into two main detection components: <br>
 - [Anomaly detection engine](#Anomaly-detection-engine) 🔎 <br>
 - [Behavior analysis engine](#Behavior-analysis-engine) 🧠